Trigus42/alpine-qbittorrentvpn/README.md

 If possible, always use the most up to date version of Docker, you operating system, kernel and the container itself.
 Support is always a best-effort basis.

 ## Credits:
-This image is based on [DyonR/docker-qbittorrentvpn](https://github.com/DyonR/docker-qbittorrentvpn) which in turn is based off [MarkusMcNugen/docker-qBittorrentvpn](https://github.com/MarkusMcNugen/docker-qBittorrentvpn) and [binhex/arch-qbittorrentvpn](https://github.com/binhex/arch-qbittorrentvpn).
+This image is based on [DyonR/docker-qbittorrentvpn](https://github.com/DyonR/docker-qbittorrentvpn) which in turn is based off on [MarkusMcNugen/docker-qBittorrentvpn](https://github.com/MarkusMcNugen/docker-qBittorrentvpn) and [binhex/arch-qbittorrentvpn](https://github.com/binhex/arch-qbittorrentvpn).